highdimdata-lowdimmodels-tutorial/highdimdata-lowdimmodels-tutorial.github.io/README.md

 Learning](https://cpal.cc) -- with the aim of bringing together researchers working on topics that we have touched on in the course and creating a venue for the presentation and dissemination of outstanding research in these areas.
-Atendees are encouraged to consider submitting work and attending in the future.
+Attendees are encouraged to consider submitting work and attending in the future.

 [![CPAL Logo]({{ site.baseurl }}/assets/images/logo_text.png)](https://cpal.cc)